December 12nd, 2019 to March 22nd, 2020

 Resolute I: 1949-08-28; 2013-08-15, 2017.
 23 1/4in. x 30in., etching on paper, edition of 9

 Recently purchased by the Art Gallery of Ontario, Cape Pine: The Station is now on view in the newly renovated and reinstalled J.S.
-McLean Centre of Indigenous and Canadian Art at the AGO.
+McLean Centre of Indigenous and Canadian Art at the AGO, Toronto.
+More information.

 Cape Pine: The Station, 2011, 60in x 96in, oil on canvas